Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Antivirus

-An antivirus is a software protecting a computer from malwares.
+An antivirus is a software protecting a computer from malware.
 The most popular antivirus solutions are **Kaspersky**, **BitDefender**, **Avast**, **Norton**, **McAfee**...

-Malwares can be identified by 2 main methods :
+Malware can be identified by 2 main methods :
  - **by signature** : trying to match a malware signature (unique binary pattern for a known malware)
  - **by heuristic method** : sandbox testing of a file and determine if it is a virus from its behavior (risk of false positive)

 An antivirus can scan the system on demand or on a schedule.
 Some polymorphic viruses change their code, making it hard to detect their signature.

 ### EPP (Endpoint Protection Platform)